 The fast growing Boer goat has been specially bred for healthy, low cholesterol, lean meat production.
 It is a short legged, stocky animal with a mainly chestnut / chocolate coloured head and neck, and an all white, short-coated body.

-The Boer is naturally horned but many breeders prefer to disbud kids within the first week.
+The Boer is naturally horned as described in the breed standard but some breeders prefer to disbud kids within the first week.
 As the breed has a very docile temperament, disbudding is very much an optional exercise.

 Mature does weigh 80 –100Kg whilst adult bucks can tip the scales at well over 100Kg.